Aprica

 - La Caveja: This small eatery in the centre of Aprica is best known for its piadine, wraps, and light bites, making it a good option for a quick lunch or an informal evening meal.
 The simple menu focuses on quality ingredients and good value.
 Price guide: € (Budget-friendly)

-Places close to Aprica
+Places Close to Aprica

 - Teglio (approx. 15 km southeast of Aprica): A charming town located in the Valtellina Valley, Teglio is known for its beautiful historical architecture, such as the Chiesa di San Lorenzo and the Palazzo Besta, an impressive noble residence.
 Teglio is also famous for its local cuisine, particularly pizzoccheri, a traditional Valtellina dish made with buckwheat pasta.